EdwinShibuMathew/EdwinShibuMathew/README.md

 🔹 I’ve honed my skills in languages and frameworks such as **Java**, **JavaScript**, **React**, **Python**, **C++**, **HTML**, **CSS**, **Node.js**, and **MongoDB**.

-🔹 I regularly build personal projects and post them on GitHub — these include web apps, games, and data-driven systems.
+🔹 I regularly build personal projects and post them on GitHub, these include web apps, games, and data-driven systems.
 My work reflects my curiosity, creativity, and drive to innovate.

 ---